Abelian Duality for Generalised Maxwell Theories: Introduction and Motivation

 \section{Introduction and Motivation}

 The aim of this paper is to give a detailed account of the phenomenon of \emph{S-duality} in a very simple situation, as a duality between families of \emph{free} quantum field theories, in a way allowing explicit understanding and computation of the local structure of the duality.
 This free version of S-duality was called \emph{abelian duality} by Witten in his 1995 paper on the subject \cite{WittenAbelian}, in which he addresses a relationship between the partition functions of abelian pure Yang-Mills theories on a compact 4-manifold.
-This relationship, and generalisations to higher degree, were also studied by Verlinde in \cite{Verlinde}.
-Analogues of this duality in lower dimensions were also known, for instance the \emph{T-duality} between sigma models with dual torus targets on a 2-manifold, and a duality between sigma models and abelian gauge theories on a 3-manifold (these are described in \cite{WittenQFS}, and explicit calculations of duality for the partition functions in three dimensions are performed in \cite{ProdanovSen} and \cite{BrodaDuniec}).
+This relationship, and generalizations to higher degree, were also studied by Verlinde in \cite{Verlinde}.
+Analogues of this duality in lower dimensions were also known, for instance the \emph{T-duality} between sigma models with dual torus targets on a 2-manifold, and a duality between sigma models and abelian gauge theories on a 3-manifold (these are described in \cite{WittenQFS}, explicit calculations of duality for the partition functions in three dimensions have been performed by Prodanov and Sen \cite{ProdanovSen} and by Broda and Duniec \cite{BrodaDuniec}, and a detailed analysis of duality for more general observables was recently performed by Beasley \cite{Beasley1, Beasley2}).
 These theories fit into an infinite family of theories whose fields model connections on higher torus bundles, models for which have been described by Freed \cite{Freed} using \emph{ordinary differential cochains} to model the fields.
-The quantisations of these theories were further studied by Barb\'on \cite{Barbon}, who discussed abelian duality for the partition functions in higher degree theories, and Kelnhofer \cite{Kelnhofer}, who explained how to compute the vacuum expectation values of gauge invariant observables in these theories using the language of ordinary differential cochains.
+The quantizations of these theories were further studied by Barb\'on \cite{Barbon}, who discussed abelian duality for the partition functions in higher degree theories, and Kelnhofer \cite{Kelnhofer}, who explained how to compute the vacuum expectation values of gauge invariant observables in these theories using the language of ordinary differential cochains.